-Taking that into consideration, since we see so many suspensions for lack of adequate invoices, we are posting a checklist of the necessary information that needs to be on the invoice, so that YOU can control the supplier and stay on the safe side from any type of inauthentic or condition suspension.
+Taking that into consideration, since we see so many suspensions for lack of adequate invoices, we are posting a checklist of the necessary information that needs to be on the invoice for Amazon, so that YOU can control the supplier and stay on the safe side from any type of inauthentic or condition suspension.

 If you are a responsible seller, it is your responsibility to search for a reliable supply partner.
-To find one, make sure the invoices they are issuing for you state the following:
+To find one, make sure the invoices for Amazon approval they are issuing for you state the following:

 • Unique Invoice number, which you will need for tracking purposes and for reference that the funds you paid are for this particular products.

-• Invoices must be final.
+• Amazon Invoices must be final.
 They cannot be pro-forma invoices.

 • Supplier data: this includes company name, email address, legal address and contact information, including telephone and fax number, as well as company website.
 Amazon will sometimes check the website and will sometimes call your supplier.
 If the supplier does not have a website or they cannot complete a call to them, they will mark your invoices as unverified.